Janine Pease: Career

 Pease has worked for the Governor's Commission on Youth Involvement and in 1975 she served as the Director of the Crow tribe's Adult and Continuing Education Program.
 She was part of the Crow Central Education Commission and helped to establish the first Crow Indian educational authority, which provided for the education of tribe members on and off the reservation.

 Pease taught Native American Studies at Big Bend Community College.
 She was also a counselor at the Navajo Community College and Eastern Montana College (now Montana State University).
 Pease served as the president of the Little Big Horn College from 1982 to 2000.
-From 2003-2008 she held the position of Vice President for American Indian Affairs at Rocky Mountain College.
+From 2003 to 2008 she held the position of Vice President for American Indian Affairs at Rocky Mountain College.

 Currently she works as the Vice President for Academic Affairs at Fort Peck Community College in Poplar, Montana.

 Pease is interested in revitalization of the Crow language.

 Recognition

-Pease is the recipient of several prestigious awards and honors including the MacArthur Fellowship and the ACLU Jeanette Rankin Award, as well as being chosen as the National Indian Educator of the Year in 1990.
+Pease is the recipient of several prestigious awards and honors including the MacArthur Fellowship and the ACLU Jeannette Rankin Award, as well as being chosen as the National Indian Educator of the Year in 1990.
 She was also named "one of the 100 Most Influential Montanans of the Century" by the Missoulian Magazine.

 She is the recipient of several honorary doctorates and was appointed to the Montana Board of Regents of Higher Education in 2006 by Governor Schweitzer.
-In 2006, Governor Schweitzer appointed her to the Montana University Board of Regents, where she served from May 2006 to February 2011.
+In 2006, Governor Schweitzer appointed her to the Montana University System Board of Regents, where she served from May 2006 to February 2011.